Three things we learned from the Seahawks’ abysmal 17-15 loss to Washington

 We saw brief flashes of the old Wilson, particularly on that thrilling 96-yard drive in the closing minutes, capped by Wilson’s touchdown pass to Freddie Swain.
 Wilson stepped up in the pocket and delivered a perfect pass.

-Wilson’s next throw, when he needed a 2-point play, was intercepted in the back of the end zone.
+Wilson’s next throw, when he needed a two-point play, was intercepted in the back of the end zone.

 And doesn’t that just perfectly encapsulate what this season has been for Wilson and Seattle’s offense.
 Some good stuff, sure.
 But in the end, not good enough.